 Begin working toward the opposite side by pressing the transfer tape onto the vinyl.

-Use a burnishing tool or something equivalent (such as the edge of a credit card), secure the transfer tape to the vinyl.
+Using a burnishing or squeegee tool or something equivalent (such as the edge of a credit card), secure the transfer tape to the vinyl.

 Step 5: Remove Vinyl from Carrier